MONTESSORI WITH YOUR 21-24 MONTH OLD

 Using an educational program such as Monti Kids will be of great help.
 This program is designed to take the guesswork out of finding Montessori materials suitable for your toddler.

 Learn more about Monti Kids and how they can help you find age-appropriate Montessori materials.
-Just click here and use the promo code TODDLER30 to get $30 off your first order.
+Just click here to get $40 off your first order.

 Here are just a few materials your 21-24 month old may be interested in: